Aliases for RRAGB Gene

 GeneCards Summary for RRAGB Gene

 RRAGB (Ras Related GTP Binding B) is a Protein Coding gene.
 Diseases associated with RRAGB include parasitic helminthiasis infectious disease.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Translation Insulin regulation of translation and PI3K / Akt Signaling.
 GO annotations related to this gene include GTP binding and guanyl ribonucleotide binding.
 An important paralog of this gene is RRAGA.

 UniProtKB/Swiss-Prot Summary for RRAGB Gene